aerospike-community/aerospike-graphite/README.md

 **Note**
 This script is not aware of journalctl, as such it is not completely compatible with SystemD OSs.
 If your OS is a SystemD OS (RedHat 7, Ubuntu 16+), you would need to reinstall logrotate.
 Otherwise the generated log will grow without end.

+### Grafana
+The aerospike dashboard provided uses variables to allow switching between different Aerospike clusters.
+When launching asgraphite.py be sure to provide a --prefix argument to label your clusters appropriately.
+Example prefix: `aerospike.cluster-west`.

+**Note**: Grafana and Aerospike Server both use port 3000 by default.
+To run both on the same host you will need to change the port used by Grafana in grafana.ini.

 ### Dependencies
 - python version 3.4+.<BR>